jsilland/sutro/README.md

 ## Requirements

 Sutro requires users to provision an application on the Strava website.
 Please see [this page](http://developers.strava.com/docs/getting-started/#account) for details.
-Once you
+Once you have an application, you will need its id and secret to authenticate.

 ## Compiling